Ultra-high energy event KM3-230213A as a cosmogenic neutrino in light of minimal UHECR flux models

+\paragraph{8.
+Conflict of interest.} The authors of this work declare that they have no conflicts of interest.

-To evaluate the compatibility of a given model with neutrino experiments, we employ the following procedure.
+\paragraph{Appendix: calculation of the combined significance.} To evaluate the compatibility of a given model with neutrino experiments, we employ the following procedure.
 We compare the observed number of neutrino events ($n^{obs}_i$) from each experiment with the number predicted by the model ($n^{pred}_i$) for the same experiment in the central 90\% energy range of the KM3-230213A event ($72 \text{\,PeV} - 2.6 \text{\,EeV}$).
 The likelihood ($\mathcal{L}$) is then calculated as the product of the individual Poisson probabilities for each experiment:

-Here, the index $i$ corresponds to a specific experiment (KM3NeT, Auger, Baikal-GVD, and IC 12yrs), and $\mathbb{P}(n^{obs},n^{pred})$ is the Poisson probability of observing $n^{obs}$ events when $n^{pred}$ events are predicted by the model.
+Here, the index $i$ corresponds to a specific experiment (KM3NeT, Auger, Baikal-GVD, and IC 12 years), and $\mathbb{P}(n^{obs},n^{pred})$ is the Poisson probability of observing $n^{obs}$ events when $n^{pred}$ events are predicted by the model.

 To quantify the model's compatibility with the data, we compute a combined $p$-value, defined as the probability of obtaining a likelihood equal to or lower than the one observed.
 This $p$-value is then converted into a one-sided significance.